Ben-Arthur/Ben-Arthur.github.io/README.md

 # Ben-Arthur.github.io
 Website for some of my personal projects, such as storing data for games and messing with code.

-*TODO*:
+*TO DO*:

-Kirby Super Star Ultra sub-site for frame data, damage, health, speed tables, and more
+Kirby Super Star Ultra sub-site for everything I can find related to how the game works and what I aim to find when TASing it.

-Code projects page.
-Calculator for KSSU data?

-Background images!
+More/better background images/reformatting.

-About me (in progress)
+About me (still in progress)

-Smash page?
+Smash?

 Math

-Music!

-Fun page code
+Music

+Code / other things